Could pavement parking soon be history in Bristol?

 car parked on pavement

-If the city council's plans succeed, the days of pavement parking in Bristol may be numbered.
+If plans by the city council succeed, the days of pavement parking in Bristol may be numbered.

 Since the Green Party came to power in Bristol, they’ve formed a taskforce to tackle this issue head-on.
 Councillor Rob Bryher, leading the initiative, acknowledges the plan is “incredibly controversial,” but sees it as essential to reducing car dependency in the city.